strangerstudios/pmpro-register-helper/readme.txt

 [Read the full documentation for the Register Helper Add On](https://www.paidmembershipspro.com/add-ons/pmpro-register-helper-add-checkout-and-profile-fields/)

+= Official Paid Memberships Pro Add On =

+This is an official Add On for [Paid Memberships Pro](https://www.paidmembershipspro.com), the most complete member management and membership subscriptions plugin for WordPress.

 = Supports Multiple Field Types =
 Using Register Helper, you can add a variety of field types to capture additional information about your members.
 Supported field types include:
 * Text and Textarea